dmparrishphd/Python4th/2b/Tutorial/body7.md

 # Judges

-What to do when your code fail, how do you judge the cause?
+What to do when your code fails?
+How do you judge the cause?

 Earlier, you saw how to execute words one at a time.
 Similarly, Ariadne allows you to step through the execution of your code one word at a time.
 You will need to do this in Python 3.
-If Ariadne has not already crashed and kicked you out to Python 3, you can use `CEDE` to stop Ariadne's _automatic_ operation.
+If Ariadne has not already crashed and kicked you out to Python 3, you can use `ZZ` to stop Ariadne's _automatic_ operation.

-    OK> CEDE
+    OK> ZZ
     >>>

 From the Python 3 prompt, you can some utilities that facilitate working with Ariadne more directly.